 ABLOS will have its permanent Secretariat at the IHO Secretariat, Monaco.
 The Secretariat will publish the documents and publications produced by the Board as required.

 Members and Observers of ABLOS are expected to be supported by their own host organizations or governments for travel expenses and work.
-Exceptionally an ABLOS appointed observer may be supported by ABLOS for a specific task.
+Exceptionally, an ABLOS appointed Observer may be supported by ABLOS for a specific task.

 ABLOS will normally meet once a year at a venue and time that minimizes cost and conducts business by correspondence between meetings.

 ABLOS may organise conferences and seminars.
-A biennial technical conference will normally be held in Monaco in conjunction with an ABLOS Meeting.
+A biennial technical conference will normally be held in Monaco in conjunction with an ABLOS meeting.
 ABLOS may operate a fund to cover the receipts and expenses of running such a conference.
 Guidelines for the operation of this fund are appended to these terms of reference.

-The Chair or his nominated representative shall report on the activities of the Board to the annual meeting of the IHO Hydrographic Services and Standards Committee (HSSC) and to each ordinary session of the Assembly through the Council.
-The Chair or his nominated representative shall also provide an annual report on ABLOS’s activities to the IAG and a report covering the inter-sessional period to the General Assembly of the IAG.
+The Chair or his/her nominated representative shall report on the activities of the Board to the annual meeting of the IHO Hydrographic Services and Standards Committee (HSSC) and to each ordinary session of the Assembly through the Council.
+The Chair or his/her nominated representative shall also provide an annual report on ABLOS’s activities to the IAG and a report covering the inter-sessional period to the General Assembly of the IAG.

 These TOR should be reviewed by ABLOS as required and not less frequently than every 4 years.
 Amendments, recommended by ABLOS, are to be submitted to the parent Organizations (IHO/IAG) for approval.